Master the Potential of Python Ternary Operator

 Additional Resources

-For further reading and more in-depth understanding, you may consult the Python official documentation on conditional expressions .
+For further reading and more in-depth understanding, you may consult the Python official documentation on conditional expressions.

 Bashir Alam

 He is a Computer Science graduate from the University of Central Asia, currently employed as a full-time Machine Learning Engineer at uExel.
-His expertise lies in OCR, text extraction, data preprocessing, and predictive models.
-You can reach out to him on his Linkedin or check his projects on GitHub page.
+His expertise lies in Python, Java, Machine Learning, OCR, text extraction, data preprocessing, and predictive models.
+You can connect with him on his LinkedIn profile.

 Can't find what you're searching for?
 Let us assist you.